wovago/dnastore/README.md

 ## Introduction

-Simple Python for DNA storage that converts text strings into DNA strings and vice versa.
+Simple Python package for DNA storage that converts text strings into DNA strings and vice versa.
 This package implements the algorithm described in "Towards practical, high-capacity, low-maintenance information storage in synthesized DNA" (Goldstein et al, 2013) to store information into DNA.
 Algorithm details are provided in the [supplementary information](docs/algorithm.pdf)

 For more information, please see https://www.nature.com/articles/nature11875#Sec2